Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Introduction

-However, a problem with the estimates obtained from SMC-ABC is that they often have a large variance and are computationally expensive.
-This usually results in long run-times (days) of inference algorithms, which makes it difficult to apply ABC efficiently for inference in many important settings.
-To mitigate this problem, we propose an approach based on Gaussian process optimisation (GPO; \citealp{BrochuCoraDeFreitas2010}) for extracting a Laplace approximation of the posterior.
-This is an iterative optimisation method that often requires substantially less posterior evalutations and is more robust to noise compared with many alternatives.
-GPO operates by constructing a \textit{surrogate function} that mimics the parameter posterior in analogue with \cite{Wood2010}.
+In this paper, we propose a computationally efficient algorithm for Bayes- ian inference in \textsc{ssm}s with intractable likelihoods.
+The proposed algorithm is referred to as \textsc{gsa} and is a combination of Gaussian process optimisation (\textsc{gpo}; \citealp{BrochuCoraDeFreitas2010}) and \textsc{smc}-\textsc{abc}.
+The aim of \textsc{gsa} is to construct a Laplace approximation to approximate \eqref{eq:ParameterPosteriorDef}.
+The efficiency of the proposed algorithm stems from that \textsc{gpo} requires substantially less posterior evaluations and is more robust to noise compared with other optimisation algorithms.
+This is mainly due to that \textsc{gpo} operates by constructing a \textit{surrogate function} that mimics \eqref{eq:ParameterPosteriorDef} in analogue with \cite{Wood2010}.
 The resulting surrogate is smooth and computationally cheap to evaluate, which enables the use of standard optimisation methods to extract a Laplace approximation of the surrogate mimicking the true posterior.

-The main contribution of this paper is to introduce, develop and numerically study the proposed GPO-SMC-ABC algorithm, which is a combination of SMC-ABC and GPO.
-The proposed algorithm can be a competitive alternative for inference in any model where the likelihood is computationally costly to evaluate/estimate.
-We compare the proposed algorithm to PMH and SPSA for inference in SV models using both synthetic and real-world data.
-We demonstrate that GPO-SMC-ABC: (i) provides good posterior approximations using only a small number of evaluations of the posterior, (ii) reduces the computational time by between one and two orders of magnitude compared with PMH, (iii) exhibits good robustness to the ABC approximation and noise in the estimates.
-Furthermore, we demonstrate how to make use of the proposed algorithm to estimate the VaR in two different portfolios of assets.
-In these cases, the proposed algorithm can estimate the VaR in about an hour compared with a day when using PMH.
-Hence, this can enable routine inference in SSMs with intractable likelihoods, which opens up for investigating their use in real-world applications.
+The main contribution of this paper is to introduce, develop and numerically study the \textsc{gsa} algorithm.
+We compare the proposed algorithm to particle Metropolis-Hastings (\textsc{pmh}; \citealp{AndrieuDoucetHolenstein2010,DahlinSchon2015}) and \textsc{spsa} \citep{Spall1998,EhrlichJasraKantas2015} for inference in \textsc{ssm}s using both synthetic and real-world data.
+In Bayesian inference, \textsc{pmh} is seen as the gold standard for posterior approximations and \textsc{spsa} is known as an efficient and scalable gradient-free optimisation algorithm.
+The numerical comparisons indicate that \textsc{gsa} can: (i) provide good posterior approximations, (ii) reduce the computational time by between one and two orders of magnitude compared with \textsc{pmh}, (iii) exhibit good robustness to the \textsc{abc} approximation and noise in the estimates.
+Furthermore, we demonstrate how to make use of the proposed algorithm in estimating the risk in financial portfolios.